rwhogg/what-the-hex/README.md

 * Android/Chrome OS/Fire OS (ARM)
 * GNU/Linux (amd64)
 * HTML5/Web Browsers
-    * Note that mobile browsers on iOS do not support the screen orientation API, so you may have trouble fitting that one onto the screen
+    * Note that mobile browsers on iOS do not support the screen orientation API, so you may have trouble fitting that one onto the screen.
 * Windows (x86)

 Tier 2 (Will Probably Work Well):